 How to Store and Reheat Blintzes

-If you want to store them in the fridge, fold them into triangles and place in an airtight container in the fridge.
-Store filled blinchiki seam side down in a container.
+Fold them into triangles and place in an airtight container in the fridge.
+Store filled blintzes seam side down in a container.

-If you want to freeze them, start by allowing them to cool completely after cooking.
+If freezing, allow them to cool completely after cooking.
 Once cooled, arrange the blintzes in a single layer on a parchment-lined baking sheet and freeze them for 1-2 hours until firm.
 Then, transfer the frozen blintzes to airtight containers or freezer bags, labeling them with the date.
 Store the frozen blintzes in the freezer for up to 2-3 months.

 When ready to enjoy, thaw the blintzes and filling overnight in the refrigerator before reheating and assembling as desired.
 You can reheat them in the microwave or in the oven set to 200 F for 10 minutes, arranged on a baking sheet.